Skip to content

 1908

 More houses were built on site, including the original manager’s homestead.
-This was a large brick house, at the top of the hill above the Refinery raw store.
+This was a large brick house, at the top of the hill above the Factory raw store.
 In 1909, four brick cottages were built for the workers who needed to be close by in case of emergency.
-You can still see these five houses on the left side of Colonial road inside the Chelsea Estate.
+You can still see these five houses on the left side of Colonial Road inside the Chelsea Estate.
 Of the original houses built by Chelsea, these are the only ones still standing.

 Third dam built